telliott99/SimpleView/README.md

 but that's another story.

 So, we have to receive the action of the button in the MWC, but then call code elsewhere.
 Which files have their functions visible across our code?

-It turns out that simple Swift files are visible, but **MyView.swift** is not.
+It turns out that most simple Swift files are visible, but **MyView.swift** is not.
 We need to explicitly hook it up.
 Put this in **MyView.swift**

 ```
 func myViewDoIt() {